faraaz-e/food-app/README.md

     - useEffect(__) takes in two arguments - a callback function and dependency array.
     - useEffect's callback function will be called after the component renders.
+    - If dependency array [] is not provided (in the second argument), useEffect will be called on every component render.
+    - If empty dependency array is provided, useEffect will be called once on initial render.
+    - If a variable is added inside dependency array, useEffect will be called only when the variable data gets updated/changed.
     - In simple words, If you need to do something after the component renders, you need to write it inside useEffect.

       `useEffect( ()=>{}, [] )`

+### Ep - 07 : Finding the path
+---

+* Install 'React Router' using command - `npm i react-router-dom`